 Rich and I enjoyed 48 hours of couple time in Dublin, Ireland this summer.
-It felt pretty sophisticated after 15 years of family vacations and the odd romantic weekend not far from home!
+It felt pretty sophisticated after 15 years of family vacations and the odd romantic weekend close to home!

 You know that you have reached a new stage of family life when your vacation involves rendezvousing with your teenager in Europe after she has spent three weeks on a summer program with other American teens.
 That’s exactly what we did after our three days of adult-time.